History of FC Basel (1965–2000): Eighty-sixth season

-Again René Theler was confirmed at the club's AGM for his third period as chairman.
+Again, René Theler was confirmed at the club's AGM for his third period as chairman.
 Helmut Benthaus was first team manager for the fourteenth consecutive season.
 There were only a few changes in the squad.
 Eigil Nielsen moved on to Luzern.
 Serge Muhmenthaler was forced to terminate his playing career early due to his injury.
-Muhmenthaler would return a few years later as referee.
+Muhmenthaler would return a few years later as a referee.
 Walter Mundschin retired from active football.
 During his time with Basel from 1965 to 1978, Mundschin played a total of 437 games and scored 67 goals.
 There were also a few new players in the squad.
 Robert Baldinger joined from Wettingen, Erwin Meyer joined from SC Emmen and Rolf Schönauer joined from local club SC Binningen.
-All other mutations were internal between the first team and the reserves.
+All other changes were internal between the first team and the reserves.
 Benthaus led the team in a total of 59 games in their 1978–79 season.
 32 of these games were in the domestic league, three in the Swiss Cup, six in the Swiss League Cup, two in the 1978–79 UEFA Cup, four in the Cup of the Alps and 12 were friendly matches.

 Basel played in the 1978–79 Nationalliga A. This was contested by the first 10 teams from the previous season and the newly promoted teams Nordstern Basel and Chiasso.
 After a double round-robin in the qualification phase, the top six teams played in a championship group for the title and the bottom six teams in the relegation group.
 The teams in these two groups started with the bonus of half the points from the qualifying phase (rounded up).
 Basel ended the qualification round in fourth position and finished the Championship Group in sixth position with 18 points.
 They ended the season 17 points behind championship winners Servette who won all ten matches in the championship stage.